Mineral oil hydrocarbons in food

 Update

-AGRINFO has produced a Guide that provides further information on mineral oil hydrocarbons, their origins and effects, the regulatory intentions of the EU, the sectors most affected, and actions required by sectors to prepare for compliance with new rules: Mineral Oil Hydrocarbons in Food: An Introduction to Upcoming EU Regulation (also available in French and Spanish).
+AGRINFO has produced a Guide that provides further information on mineral oil hydrocarbons, their origins and effects, the regulatory intentions of the EU, the sectors most affected, and actions required by sectors to prepare for compliance with new rules.
+This was updated in June 2025 to reflect the state of play in discussions: Mineral Oil Hydrocarbons in Food: An Introduction to Upcoming EU Regulation (also available in French and Spanish).
+However, discussions are ongoing so some aspects of what is reported may change.

 What is changing?